Agent-Centric Relation Graph for Object Visual Navigation: Conclusion

 \section{Conclusion}

 This paper proposed a robust and effective Agent-Centric Relation Graph (ACRG) to solve the visual navigation task.
 In ACRG, we establish two relationships, \textit{i.e.,} \textit{the relationship among objects} and \textit{the relationship between the agent and the target}.
-Specifically, ACRG consists of two graphs: \textit{Object Horizontal Relationship Graph (OHRG)} and \textit{Agent-Target Depth Relationship Graph (ATDRG)}.
+Specifically, ACRG consists of two graphs: \textit{Object Horizontal Relationship Graph (OHRG)} and \textit{Agent-Target Distance Relationship Graph (ATDRG)}.
 Benefiting from ACRG, the agent can better understand the position of objects based on visual observation.
-Specifically, the agent learns the relative horizontal position of the objects and perceives the depth distance relationship of the target.
-Thanks to the ACRG architecture, the agent is more effective and robust than state-of-the-art navigation models in a complex environment.
+The ACRG architecture makes the agent more effective and robust than state-of-the-art navigation models in a complex environment.
 Experiments demonstrate that our method achieves the highest performance.

 { }